scoobiii/DEC/README.md

 **- ISO 50001:2018** Sistema de Gerenciamento de Energia	Um padrão internacional que especifica os requisitos para um sistema de gerenciamento de energia (EnMS) que ajuda as organizações a melhorar seu desempenho energético.

 **- Uptime Institute Tier Certifications**
--  Accredited Tier Designer	Demonstrates the ability to design data centers that meet the Uptime Institute Tier Standard.
+-  Accredited Tier Designer	Demonstrates the ability to design DeepClouds that meet the Uptime Institute Tier Standard.
--  Accredited Operations Specialist	Demonstrates the ability to operate data centers that meet the Uptime Institute Tier Standard.
+-  Accredited Operations Specialist	Demonstrates the ability to operate DeepClouds that meet the Uptime Institute Tier Standard.
--  Accredited Tier Specialist	Demonstrates the ability to assess and improve the availability of data centers.
+-  Accredited Tier Specialist	Demonstrates the ability to assess and improve the availability of DeepClouds.
--  Accredited Sustainability Advisor	Demonstrates the ability to assess and improve the sustainability of data centers.
+-  Accredited Sustainability Advisor	Demonstrates the ability to assess and improve the sustainability of DeepClouds.
--  Accredited Tier Professional	Demonstrates the ability to design, operate, and assess the availability and sustainability of data centers.
+-  Accredited Tier Professional	Demonstrates the ability to design, operate, and assess the availability and sustainability of DeepClouds.
-- Accredited Operations Professional	Demonstrates the ability to operate and assess the availability and sustainability of data centers.
+- Accredited Operations Professional	Demonstrates the ability to operate and assess the availability and sustainability of DeepClouds.

 **Remuneração**